top of page

 Why Laparoscopy is Better than any "Laser" Concept

-• No Recurrence: By removing the gallbladder, we remove the "stone-making factory."
+• No Recurrence: By removing the gallbladder, we eliminate the "stone-making factory."

 • Safety: It avoids the danger of stone fragments blocking your bile ducts.